Healthcare professional sitting with students and smiling.

 • Ninety hours of learning in practice under the supervision of a Designated Prescribing Practitioner (DPP)

 Completion of the required e-learning and directed learning is essential prior to study day attendance.
-The e-learning and directed learning hours contribute to the minimum directed learning hours and completion of the assessments forms part of the final assessment.
+The e-learning and directed learning hours contribute to the minimum directed learning hours and completion of the assessments forms part of the final portfolio.

 Modules shown represent choices available to current students.
 The range of modules available and the content of any individual module may change in future years.